 Immature plants and clones, cannabis seeds—Qualifying patients and designated providers may purchase.

 Qualifying patients and designated providers, who hold a recognition card and have been entered into the medical cannabis authorization database, may purchase immature plants or clones from a licensed cannabis producer as defined in RCW 69.50.101.
 Qualifying patients and designated providers may also purchase cannabis seeds from a licensed cannabis producer.
+Qualifying patients may also enter into a cannabis production contract with a licensed cannabis producer as described in RCW 69.50.325 to produce usable cannabis on the patient’s behalf.